motoemoto47ark123/wincommander/README.md

 # WinCommander

-WinCommander is a Python-based application that helps you manage and run various scripts to fix common issues on Windows.
+WinCommander is a Python-based application that helps you manage and run various Windows commands to fix common issues.

 ## Features

-- List of common scripts to fix issues on Windows.
+- List of useful Windows commands to fix common issues.
-- Detailed information about each script.
+- Detailed information about each command.
-- Ability to run scripts with a single click.
+- Ability to run commands with a single click.
-- Search functionality to quickly find the script you need.
+- Search functionality to quickly find the command you need.
+- Category filters to organize commands.
+- Online command database that's always up-to-date.

 ## Installation